globalizejs/globalize/README.md

 </p>

 <a name="find"></a>
-<h2 id="find">Globalize.findClosestCulture( name )</h2>
+<h2 id="find">Globalize.findClosestCulture( selector )</h2>
 <p>
-Just like culture( name ), but it just returns the matching culture, if any, without setting it to the Globalize.culture property.
+Just like .culture( selector ), but it just returns the matching culture, if any, without setting it to the current Globalize culture, returned by .culture().
 </p>

 <a name="format"></a>